graphql/graphql-spec/spec/Section 6 -- Execution.md

 Each _delivery group_ belongs to a {parent} delivery group, except for the _root delivery group_.
-During field collection, the delivery group of each field is tracked, and this is used when determining when to execute and deliver defered fields and streamed list items.
+During field collection, the delivery group of each field is tracked, and this is used when determining when to execute and deliver deferred fields and streamed list items.

 In an operation that does not utilise the `@defer` directive, there will only be